The Anti Alzheimer’s Meal Plan with Brain Boosting Recipes | Dr. Oz | S9 | Ep 32 | Full Episode

 That's coming up tomorrow.

-She is sharing a pumpkin dessert you can actually make in your slow cooker.
+She's sharing a pumpkin dessert you can actually make in your slow cooker.

-It's called the pumpkin slow cooker cheesecake from your new cookbook.
+It's called the Pumpkin Slow Cooker Cheesecake from your new cookbook.

 Yes.